 All Bemidji State undergraduate and graduate students are eligible and encouraged to submit their presentation proposals to participate in the Student Achievement Conference.

 We’re committed to celebrating the diversity of student interests and accomplishments, which is why we offer a variety of formats for presentations.
-From scholarly research papers, panels, posters, exhibitions to creative musical and theatrical performances and readings of original work — we welcome it all!
+From scholarly research papers, panels, posters, and exhibitions to creative musical and theatrical performances and readings of original work — we welcome it all!

 Need inspiration?
 See the kinds of work students have presented at past conferences!